Hicron Software House partners up with Pangea.ai

 Data recovery, compatibility, and security

 Azure is designed to stay ahead of the competition in terms of security.
-Data protection with this technology stands at a fairly high level, and Azure itself has many compliance certifications and because of that, Azure is chosen by the so-called high-risk industries, i.e. police, government, or medical services.
+Data protection with this technology stands at a fairly high level, and Azure itself has many compliance certifications and because of that, Azure is chosen by the so-called high-risk industries, i.e. police, government, medical, or financial services.
 Multi-factor authentication, advanced capabilities within data recovery, Application Proxy, and Conditional Access policies are additional pros here.

 IAM, so-called Secure Identity and Access Management